 - Gives You a Clear Vision – You become clearer about what you hope to achieve when you set your goals.

-- Increases Motivation – Setting goals offers you something to aim towards, which gives studying a sense of motivation.
+- Increases Motivation – Setting goals offers you something to aim for, which gives studying a sense of motivation.

 - Boosts Confidence—Achieving small goals boosts confidence and simplifies anxiety related to exams.

-- Prevents Procrastination—You are more likely to stay on goal and remain clear of last-minute stressing if your goals are clear.
+- Prevents Procrastination—You are more likely to stay on goal and remain free of last-minute stress if your goals are clear.

 Breaking across Mental Barriers: Overcoming Beyond Negative Beliefs